lachlanmcdonald/mg-shader-wiki/Brick-Brush.md

-> Generates a brick or tile pattern.
+> Generates alternative rows of bricks or tiles.
 This shader is used as a [brush](Brush-Shaders).

 ## Parameters